Just Facts; Not Fear

 Key Points

-• During the 9-year follow-up period, about two-thirds (67%) of released sex offenders were arrested for any crime, compared to about five-sixths (84%) of other released prisoners.
+• Two-thirds (67%) of released sex offenders were arrested, compared to about five-sixths (84%) of other released prisoners.

 Summary